 You can just let this plate sit out, or you can put it in the oven at 180 F or so for a while – either one is okay.

 5. Cook the vegetables

 Just toss ‘em all in the skillet together!

 You’ll want to do this over medium heat.
 Ideally, the leftover drippings from the chicken helps to brown the vegetables and infuse an amazing flavor into them.

 Keep cooking the vegetables and stirring them regularly until the onions start to get nice and brown around the edges.
 It’s really up to you how long you cook them – just cook them until you’re happy.

-While you’re cooking them, it’s time to tear apart the chicken breasts.
+6. While you’re cooking the vegetables, tear apart the chicken breasts

 What I do is use two forks.
 I use one to hold the breast in place, then I use the other one to tear the chicken to shreds, usually by pulling that second fork through the chicken away from the first fork.
 It shreds pretty easily.